Resources for Department Chairs and Faculty A&P Leads

 Things to do:

-- Understand Professoriate Appointment, Reappointment or Promotion Levels of Review at the department level, school level and university level.
-For more information, Click here.
+- Understand Appointment, Reappointment or Promotion Levels of Review at the department level, school level and university level.
+For more information, Click here for Professoriate.
+For more information for Clinician Educators, Click here.

 - Review the Appointments and Promotions (A&P) Roles.
 Each role noted performs a critical function in leading professoriate review actions on behalf of the department.
 For more information to the Appointments and Promotions (A&P) Roles, Click here.